-The ASSURE sub-study seeks to assess which portion of patients still retain live Mtb at the end of treatment using novel tools for detecting Mtb that may be present in a dormant state.
-To this end, we aim to quickly identify patients who are at risk of relapse and/or require extended treatment.
-This study will also provide functional characterization of Mtb in this altered physiological state.Start/end date
+The ASSURE sub-study sought to assess which portion of patients still retained live Mtb at the end of treatment using novel tools for detecting Mtb that may be present in a dormant state.
+To this end, we aimed to quickly identify patients at risk of relapse and/or requiring extended treatment.
+This study also provided functional characterization of Mtb in this altered physiological state.

-21 June 2017 – 31 January 2022Funding
+21 June 2017 – 31 January 2022

 NIH International Collaboration in Infectious Disease Research (ICIDR)

 PredictTB co-funding project funded by NIH/BMGF

-- Caroline Beltran, Stellenbosch University, email@example.com
+Caroline Beltran, Stellenbosch University, email@example.com

 Immunology Research Group

 Evaluate4mTBEvaluating the response to 4 and 6 month treatment of pulmonary tuberculosis by 18F-FDG PET/CT lung imaging (Evaluate4mTB)

-The sub-study also includes working with biomedical engineers to fully automate scan quantitation.
-Scans at the end of treatment should be more accurate than early treatment scans, since more treatment response variables have taken effect and provide a better understanding of lung pathology after shortened treatment.
+The sub-study also included working with biomedical engineers to fully automate scan quantitation.
+Scans at the end of treatment should be more accurate than early treatment scans since more treatment response variables have taken effect and provide a better understanding of lung pathology after shortened treatment.
 This should facilitate the discovery of biomarkers to evaluate the end-of-treatment TB infection status in the lung, regardless of treatment duration.
-In turn, this would be a major step towards easy and affordable tests to allow individualised treatment duration.Start/end date
+In turn, this would be a significant step towards easy and affordable tests to allow individualised treatment duration.

-1 April 2018 – 31 March 2021Funding
+1 April 2018 – 31 March 2022

 Stephanus Malherbe, Stellenbosch University

 MERMThe Medication Event Reminder-Monitor (MERM) is used as a tool to aid patient treatment adherence, it reminds the patient to take their the daily medication so essential to their cure.
 MERM is a box with an alarm that rings at the patient’s chosen time, the box opening is electronically captured as a record of the patient accessing their treatment packets.
 This recording is then viewed by the pharmacist at each visit to compare to the traditional pill counting as a means of monitoring adherence.

-Each participant enrolled in the PredictTB study is supplied with a Medication Event Reminder-Monitor (MERM) box, a device that stores the participants’ pills and reminds them to take their medication on time.
-The substudy assesses the effect MERM boxes have on participants’ compliance and drug accountability.
-This is done by comparing the data extracted from the MERM device of how many times the MERM box was opened with the manual pill count by each clinical site.
-In addition to the concrete data, the study also assesses both the participants’ and the clinical staff’s perception of the MERM box with questionnaires.
-The participants are asked to complete two questionnaires, one at the start and one at the end of treatment, to evaluate if their perception of the MERM box changes over time.Start/end date
+The sub-study assessed MERM boxes’ effect on participants’ compliance and drug accountability.
+This was done by comparing the data extracted from the MERM device of how many times the MERM box was opened with the manual pill count by each clinical site.
+In addition to the factual data, the study also assessed both the participants’ and the clinical staff’s perceptions of the MERM box with questionnaires.
+The participants were asked to complete two questionnaires, one at the start and one at the end of treatment, to evaluate if their perception of the MERM box changed over time.

-November 2017 – January 2022Funding
+November 2017 – January 2022

-- PredictTB is supported by The Foundation for the National Institutes of Health (FNIH) through the Bill & Melinda Gates Foundation, European & Developing Countries Clinical Trials Partnership (EDCTP), Grand Challenges China, and NIH’s International Collaborations in Infectious Disease Research (ICIDR) Program in collaboration with the Consortium for TB Biomarkers and the Regional Prospective Observational Research in Tuberculosis in the Republic of South Africa (RePORT South Africa).
+PredictTB was supported by The Foundation for the National Institutes of Health (FNIH) through the Bill & Melinda Gates Foundation, European & Developing Countries Clinical Trials Partnership (EDCTP), Grand Challenges China, and NIH’s International Collaborations in Infectious Disease Research (ICIDR) Program in collaboration with the Consortium for TB Biomarkers and the Regional Prospective Observational Research in Tuberculosis in the Republic of South Africa (RePORT South Africa).

 Kim Narunsky, Kim.Narunsky@uct.ac.za, +27 214066605 / +27 822977745

 PKPK Substudy for Sub-Breakpoint Minimum Inhibitory Concentrations (MIC) Comparison